Listed in: Computer Science, as COSC-171

 This course will examine the principles and design choices involved in creating general purpose computer systems.
 Topics will include instruction set architectures, virtual memory, caching, allocators and garbage collectors, threads and synchronization, file systems, virtual machines, and distributed systems.
 Projects will involve the implementation and use of these capabilities and abstractions.
 Students who have taken COSC 261 may not take this course.

 Requisite: COSC 112.
-Fall and spring semesters: Professor Kaplan.
+Fall and spring semesters: Assistant Professor Pentecost.

 How to handle overenrollment: Priority to majors

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: (none specified)

 M 10:00 AM - 10:50 AM SCCE A013

 W 10:00 AM - 10:50 AM SCCE A013

 F 10:00 AM - 10:50 AM SCCE A013